mantidproject/mantidimaging/docs/user_guide/explanations/index.rst

 Explanations
 ============

-In-depth conceptual explanations of the architecture and development guidelines.
+In-depth conceptual explanations about the key components of the software and their underlying principles.

 .. toctree::
    :maxdepth: 1
    :caption: Explanations:

-   documentation.rst
+   gui/index
-   developer_conventions.rst
+   operations/index
-   release.rst
+   reconstructions/index